Omarsd007/Prep-Exercises-1/README.md

 3. We could have also used a for loop to make the traffic light do 2 full rotations.
 Do you think that would be better?
 Why or why not?
+No,I don't think so .
+We can use both while and for loop .
+They do the same work .